seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **IACHIMO**
 Exceeding pleasant; none a stranger there
-So merry and so gamesome: he is call’d
+So merry and so gamesome: he is call'd
 The Briton reveller.

 **IMOGEN**